Azerbaijan Carpet Museum: Events

 On 16 November 2017, in celebration of the 50th anniversary of the Azerbaijan Carpet Museum and the anniversary of Latif Karimov’s birth, the exhibition New Pearls of the Collection was opened at the museum.
-On this occasion, a round table entitled Textile Collections in Museums was also held, with the participation of staff members from more than twenty regional history and local lore museums, as well as museums of the capital.
+On this occasion, a round table entitled "Textile Collections in Museums" was also held, with the participation of staff members from more than twenty regional history and local lore museums, as well as museums of the capital.

-In addition, a tour entitled Introducing with the Collections and the Conservation and Restoration Department of the Azerbaijan Carpet Museum was organized for representatives of museums and public associations from Kazakhstan, Kyrgyzstan, and Russia.
+In addition, a tour entitled "Introducing the Collections and the Conservation and Restoration Department of the Azerbaijan Carpet Museum" was organized for representatives of museums and public associations from Kazakhstan, Kyrgyzstan, and Russia.

 By the decision of the Cabinet of Ministers of the Republic of Azerbaijan dated July 15, 2019, the Azerbaijan Carpet Museum was granted the status of National for its exceptional services in the field of protection and promotion of the carpet art of our country.

 In November 2022, an event was held dedicated to the 55th anniversary of the establishment of the Azerbaijan National Carpet Museum, the first carpet museum in the world.
 An artistic embroidery dating back to the early 18th century and two pairs of earrings dating to the second half of the 20th century were presented.

 In August 2024, the event Contemporary Space for an Ancient Art was held to commemorate the 10th anniversary of the museum’s new building.
-The event was held with the joint organization of the Ministry of Culture of the Republic of Azerbaijan and the Azerbaijan National Carpet Museum.A video project Carpet for Me is..., created with the participation of figures of art and culture, was presented to the guests.
-At the event, for the first time, carpets donated by collectors from various countries were showcased – these included the Pashali kilim (Shirvan), Shikhli (Gazakh), Achma-yumma and Bahmanli (Karabakh), dating from the 19th to the early 20th century.
+The event was held with the joint organization of the Ministry of Culture of the Republic of Azerbaijan and the Azerbaijan National Carpet Museum.
+A video project, Carpet for Me is..., created with the participation of figures of art and culture, was presented to the guests.
+At the event, for the first time, carpets donated by collectors from various countries were showcased—these included the Pashali kilim (Shirvan), Shikhli (Gazakh), Achma-yumma and Bahmanli (Karabakh), dating from the 19th to the early 20th century.

 On 29–30 April 2025, a tournament titled Battle of Champions was held at the Azerbaijan National Carpet Museum, jointly organized by the Azerbaijan Chess Federation, the Ministry of Youth and Sports of the Republic of Azerbaijan, and the Azerbaijan National Carpet Museum.